-Network Injector synchronizes with the RCS server to download updated control software versions, identification and injection rules and send their logs.
+Network Injector synchronizes with the RCS server to download updated control software versions, identification and injection rules and - at the same time - send their logs.

 Network Injector status can be monitored from RCS Console.

 Specifically:

 - in the Monitor section: to identify when Network Injector is synchronized and thus available for data exchanges. - in the System section, Network Injector: to view the logs sent by Network Injector.